Family Food on the Table

 Notes

-Veggies: I love getting in some veggies at breakfast when possible and this hash is a great way to throw some in.
-Shredded Brussels sprouts are my favorite, but you could use leftover green beans or another cooked vegetable if you like.
-Or skip the veggies if you’d rather.
+Veggies: Shredded Brussels sprouts are my favorite to use here, but you could use leftover green beans or another cooked vegetable if you like.
+Or even wilt in some fresh baby spinach.
+Or you can skip the veggies altogether.

 Nutrition